-When 9 Is "Larger" Than 221
+When 9 is "larger" than 221

 Researcher Michael Birnbaum has argued that the lack of context provided by between-subjects designs is often a bigger problem than the context effects created by within-subjects designs.
-To demonstrate this, he asked one group of participants to rate how large the number 9 was on a 1-to-10 rating scale and another group to rate how large the number 221 was on the same 1-to-10 rating scale (Birnbaum, 1999).
+To demonstrate this problem, he asked participants to rate two numbers on how large they were on a scale of 1-to-10 where 1 was "very very small" and 10 was "very very large".
+One group of participants were asked to rate the number 9 and another group was asked to rate the number 221 (Birnbaum, 1999)4.
 Participants in this between-subjects design gave the number 9 a mean rating of 5.13 and the number 221 a mean rating of 3.10.
 In other words, they rated 9 as larger than 221!
-According to Birnbaum, this is because participants spontaneously compared 9 with other one-digit numbers (in which case it is relatively large) and compared 221 with other three-digit numbers (in which case it is relatively small).
+According to Birnbaum, this difference is because participants spontaneously compared 9 with other one-digit numbers (in which case it is relatively large) and compared 221 with other three-digit numbers (in which case it is relatively small).